SovnSkyrim/Aldrnari/Modified Gameplay.md

 - **[Auri](https://www.nexusmods.com/skyrimspecialedition/mods/11278)** is a fully voiced Bosmer follower with over 800 lines of custom dialogue.
 You can find her in her home somewhere in Falkreath Hold.
 She has custom scenes with some vanilla Bosmer NPCs as well as compatible dialogue with other custom followers.
 She is my favourite modded follower.
 - **[Hoth](https://www.nexusmods.com/skyrimspecialedition/mods/16137)** is a fully voiced nord bounty hunter living in Morthal's Tavern.
 A ruthless two-handed companion who has many one-of-a-kind features, such as being a quest giver for infinite bounty hunt contracts.
 - **[Livia Salvian](https://www.nexusmods.com/skyrimspecialedition/mods/33318)** is a fully voiced imperial legionnaire taking a break from her duties in Dragonsreach.
 Perfect companion for paladins, she wants to protect what she holds dear and be a hero to her people.
+- **[The Wheel of Time](https://www.nexusmods.com/skyrimspecialedition/mods/55404)** Based on the fantasy book series "The Wheel of Time" this mod adds the follower Aviendha and Wheel of Time related quests, with over 700 custom-voiced lines!
+Something will happen when you cross the Riverwood bridge..
+- **[LoonaShadow - Custom Voiced Follower Mod](https://www.nexusmods.com/skyrimspecialedition/mods/43634)** is a half dunmer, half bosmer archer that you can find at Haelga's Bunkhouse in Riften.
+Underrated follower!
 - **[Gladys the Corgi](https://www.nexusmods.com/skyrimspecialedition/mods/50164)** is a custom Corgi follower that you can buy at the Solitude Docks.
 It has unique functionality like looting from the environment as well as the ability to play fetch!
 - **[Merlin the Corgi](https://www.nexusmods.com/skyrimspecialedition/mods/56433)** is a custom Corgi follower that is combat oriented!
 Travel to the Summoning Circle just north of Morthal to meet your new friend.